How to prevent download of PDF from web pages

 CMS plugins and ACL permissions

-WordPress: Prevent PDF download plugins
+WordPress: Disable PDF downloads using plugins

 WordPress is probably the most popular solution used today to publish web content.
 WordPress has a strong plugin ecosystem and this has led to the development of various plugins that claim to prevent PDF downloads or plugins that restrict PDF from download or printing.
 They usually achieve this by embedding the PDF directly into blog posts and disabling or removing the button to download it in the PDF viewer.
 Others use JavaScript controls to further try to prevent printing and copy and pasting.